Education Across the Region

 GPA® (Gentle Persuasive Approaches)

-This evidence-based, interactive dementia care training equips health care staff with practical tools to support persons living with dementia using respectful, person-centred approaches.
+GPA® is an evidence-based, interactive dementia care training that equips health care staff with practical, respectful, and person-centred strategies to support individuals living with dementia.
 Ideal for long-term care staff and professional teams.

 Dementia Education - Online and In Person